jlecomte/ascom-oag-focuser/README.md

 2. **Backlash Measurement**

-   See "Backlash Measurement" section.
+   See "Backlash Measurement" section above.
 Enter the value of the backlash, in number of steps, in the settings dialog of the `DarkSkyGeek’s Filter Wheel Proxy For OAG Focuser` ASCOM device (see screenshot above)

 3. **Zero Position**